 The software is designed to enable people with physical disabilities to do things like surf the internet, use common applications on a computer and do everything you can do with a keyboard or mouse.

 To be honest, I don’t use Dragon for any of these things.
 I’m more interested in using Dragon to write first drafts and to prevent any problems that I have with RSI.

 You can also import audio files into Dragon, and it will transcribe them for you.
 I tested this using an audio-file I recorded on my iPhone.

 The accuracy was lower than what I could have achieved using my headset and computer, but it’s a useful feature if you’re stuck.

 The writer Natalie Goldberg recommends new writers practising their craft follow her mantra to “Keep your hand moving.”

 When it comes to dictation, you should keep your mouth moving!

 Speech to text or dictation software is ideal for writing practice and for first drafts because you can’t stop to edit yourself.

-Now, it’s possible to edit your writing using Dragon Dictate by commanding it to select and replace words.
+Now, it’s possible to edit your writing using Dragon NaturallySpeaking by commanding it to select and replace words.
 I found this part of dictation slower than editing by hand.